(Updated December 13, 2019) | Applewood Cheese has launched its first-ever vegan cheese.

 The brand — originally founded more than 50 years ago — took to social media last November to make the announcement, revealing that the cheese was due to launch in January 2019.
 However, after customer feedback, the brand decided to push back the launch and reformulate the product.

 The new cheese — which contains both calcium and B12 — is now available in selected Asda stores across the UK.
 In 2020, the brand hopes to roll the product out to other food retailers and foodservice companies.

-“We are thrilled to announce that Applewood® is launching a brand new plant based cheese alternative, with the same great flavour of Applewood®,” wrote the brand.
-“Available from early January 2019 it is the Vegan cheese alternative you have been waiting for, with a smooth & creamy coconut base, added B12 & Calcium and may we add it MELTS BEAUTIFULLY.”
+“We are thrilled to announce that Applewood is launching a brand new plant-based cheese alternative, with the same great flavor of Applewood,” the brand stated last year.
+“It is the vegan cheese alternative you have been waiting for, with a smooth & creamy coconut base, added B12 & Calcium and may we add it melts beautifully.”

-The new coconut-based vegan cheese is free from dairy, soya, and gluten and is said to have a smoky flavour comparable to Applewood’s signature smokey cheeses.
+Made in collaboration with VBites, the new coconut-based vegan cheese is also free from soy and gluten and has a smoky flavor comparable to Applewood’s signature smokey cheeses.

 Several supermarkets have also adopted clear vegan labeling or dedicated vegan sections in order to make shopping for plant-based products easier for consumers.
-According to a study released by animal rights charity Animal Aid last July, 70 percent of consumers regardless of diet said that they would switch to a supermarket with clear vegan labeling.
+According to a study released by animal rights charity Animal Aid in July 2018, 70 percent of consumers regardless of diet said that they would switch to a supermarket with clear vegan labeling.